Sexual Assault Prevention

 Sexual assault can be defined as any type of sexual contact or behavior that occurs by force or without consent of the recipient of the unwanted sexual activity.
 Falling under the definition of sexual assault is sexual activity such as forced sexual intercourse, child molestation, incest, fondling, and attempted rape.
 It includes sexual acts against people who are unable to consent either due to age or lack of capacity.

-Sexual Violence Statistics
+LSC Policy on Sexual Violence

 - Nearly 1 in 5 women in the United States has been raped in her lifetime.

 - Approximately 1 in 71 men in the United States reported having been raped in his lifetime.